OscarAzeem/InformaticaPowerCenter/InfoPowerCenter.md

 * Log options:
     * By default every workflow is created in a binary format (.bin) which opens only with the Monitor import log option.
 The binary log can be converted with the unix command **$strings** which outputs the binary text in an ASCII format.
     * The workflow can be saved as a plain text file by clicking on the Properties Tab whithin the Session options inside the General Options section on **"Write Backward Compatible Session Log File".**
+* $Source connection value and $Target connection Value
+    * The actual value is used to stablish ODBC relational connections, but it's **ignored** when a DB Connection is **declared from the Mapping tab**

 # Session Parameters (Workflow properties)